-Third, it will also locate the TaskTracker nodes with several slots which are available at the data or even near it.
-Fourth it will submit the work to the TaskTracker that has been chosen and also monitors the progress by simply getting hear beat signals from the Task tracker itself.
+Third, it will also locate the TaskTracker nodes with several slots that available at the data or even near it.
+Fourth it will submit the work to the TaskTracker that chooses and also monitors the progress by simply hear beat signals from the Task tracker itself.

 9. How will you describe a sequence file?

 You could either choose to do the same record level compression where the value pair will be compressed.
-Another thing you can do is choose right at the first level where the records shall be put together in a compression.
+Another thing you can do is choose right at the first level where the records shall be put together in compression.

 10. Tell us about the ways of executing in Apache Pig?